jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 In the terminal we can set using `export HELLO='world`

-In the terrminal we unset using `unset HELLO`
+In the terminal we unset using `unset HELLO`

 We can set an env var temporarily when just running a command